 Most importantly, to limit your financial liability, make sure you contact your health plan before you seek services from an out-of-area provider.
 The plan will be able to answer all of your coverage questions, and avoid any surprises down the road.

 A good vacation is a great way to recharge your mental batteries.
 In fact, a study by the Society for Human Research Management found that HR managers believe using vacation time leads to higher performance (75 percent) and increased job satisfaction (78 percent).
-But before you pack your sandals and sunscreen, give your health plan a call so you can be confident in your out-of-area coverage.
+But before you pack your bags, give your health plan a call so you can be confident in your out-of-area coverage.

 2CDPHP Medicaid members are covered for urgent and emergency care throughout the United States, District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands, and American Samoa.
 CDPHP Medicaid members must pay for emergency care in all other countries, including Canada and Mexico.